 With the major projects taken care of, now you can focus on some of the smaller details.
 The first one to consider is the appliances in your kitchen.
 How old is your refrigerator?
 Does the dishwasher run well?
 Does everything match your new countertops or floor tiles?
 A kitchen remodel is the perfect time to consider getting new appliances if you need them.
 It’s much easier to install these large pieces while everything is being moved and torn up anyway, so think about which of your pieces are out of date, and then start shopping for some newer models.

 Other Kitchen Gadgets

 Finally, since you’re getting a new kitchen, you might as well get some new kitchen gadgets.
-Maybe you could install some smart-lights, so you can control the lights from another room.
-Or maybe you want to get a voice home assistant, like the Google Home, to help read you recipes or track your shopping list.
+Maybe you could install some smart lights, so you can control the lights from another room.
+Or maybe you want to get a voice home assistant, like Google Home or Amazon Echo, to help read your recipes or track your shopping list.
 There are many gadgets out there these days that aim to make your life a little easier.
-You’re bringing your kitchen up to modern times, so get technology that goes along with it.
+You’re bringing your kitchen up to modern times, so get the technology that goes along with it.

 Plan Out the Entire Remodel Beforehand

 It’s much easier to do your entire kitchen remodel all at once, rather than a piece at a time.
 This obviously isn’t possible due to financial reasons for many, but if you can swing it, it’s the best way to go.
 So think about all of the things you want to do for your kitchen, then come up with a complete plan.
 The above list will hopefully serve as a jumping-off point, and before long you’ll have an entirely new kitchen that you look forward to spending time in each day.
 Good luck!